Between Markov and restriction. Two more monads on categories for relations: Functors preserving mass and domain

 \end{definition}

-\begin{lemma} Let $\mC$ and $ {\mD}$ be GSM categories and $\freccia{\mC}{F}{\mD}$ a lax symmetric monoidal functor.
-Then it holds \begin{itemize} \item if $F$ is domain preserving then it is mass preserving; \item if $F$ is mass preserving then it is unital domain preserving. \end{itemize} \end{lemma} \begin{proof} The first item is immediate, since the right-most diagram below commutes for any monoidal category and lax symmetric monoidal functor
+Note that the two diagrams above coincide for $X = I$, and we say that $F$ is \emph{unital domain preserving} if they commute only for $X = I$.

-As for the second item, taking $X=I$ in the definition of mass preserving, the statement follows from the fact that $!_I= \id_I$ and thus the two diagrams coincide. \end{proof}
+\begin{proposition} Let $\mC$ and $ {\mD}$ be GSM categories and $\freccia{\mC}{F}{\mD}$ a lax symmetric monoidal functor.
+If $F$ is domain preserving then it is mass preserving. \end{proposition} \begin{proof} Immediate, since the right-most diagram below commutes for any monoidal category and lax symmetric monoidal functor